Animal Welfare Orientation Process

 Animal Welfare Orientation Tutorial

-This tutorial covers basic information related to the use of animals in research.
+The Animal Welfare Orientation Tutorial covers basic information related to the use of animals in research.
 The content of this tutorial will provide the necessary information to pass the Animal Subjects Certification Exam, required for animal care and use clearance.

 Animal Subjects Certification Exam